Tasking Namespace

 This is the default workflow policy of the Group element.

-A convenient global group's element describing the StopOnFinished workflow policy.
+A convenient global group's element describing the StopOnSuccess workflow policy.

 Function Documentation

 Constructs a group's element holding the group done handler.
-The handler is invoked whenever the group finishes with success.
-Depending on the group's workflow policy, this handler may also be called when the running group is stopped (e.g. when finishAllAndDone element was used).
+By default, the handler is invoked whenever the group finishes.
+Pass a non-default value for the callDoneIf argument when you want the handler to be called only on a successful or failed execution.
+Depending on the group's workflow policy, this handler may also be called when the running group is canceled (e.g. when stopOnError element was used).

 When the handler is invoked, all of the group's child tasks are already finished.